Haunted House actor accidentally stabs boy he was trying to scare off, police say | ExBulletin

 Haunted House actor accidentally stabs boy he was trying to scare off, police say

-BEREA, Ohio (WJW) – An actor in a haunted house in Ohio accidentally stabbed an 11-year-old boy on Saturday, police said.
+BEREA, Ohio (WJW) An actor in an Ohio haunted house accidentally stabbed an 11-year-old boy on Saturday, police said.

 Officers were called to the Cuyahoga County Fairgrounds in Berea shortly after 8 p.m.